Have you ever wondered what the difference between a close-up and a wide shot is? What about a panning shot or an over-the-shoulder shot?

 The first type of camera shot framing is called a “wide” or “full.”
 This type of framing captures the entire scene.

 So you know those really cool shots where the camera is right in front of the actor and they’re almost close enough to touch?
-Well, what type of shot is that called and how do you make it happen?
+So, how is this type of shot called and how do you make it happen?

 This type of framing can be achieved by using a stationary camera positioned at eye level or by getting physically closer to your subject.